At last, I can just be.

 ABOUT

 Through experiences of oppression, loss, trauma, abandonment, and emotional neglect, many of the people I work with often did not grow up with a stable, secure foundation from which to safely explore who they are and what they need.
 They had to quickly learn alternative ways of getting their needs met.
 Based on their unique circumstances, many of my clients responded to the trauma of exclusion and rejection by seeking safety in staying quiet and being of service to others.
-I see this most often in survival strategies of perfectionism and over-accommodation.

-My clients do what they do—avoid mistakes, prioritize success over failure, say yes when they have no spoons, take the blame, minimize conflict, absorb others’ emotions—to keep everything together.
+My clients do what they do—avoid mistakes, prioritize success over failure, say yes when they have no spoons, take the blame, minimize their feelings, absorb others’ emotions—to keep everything together.
 They hold it in, take it all on, and ask, “if not me, then who?”
 It’s often the case that these sacrifices did and do keep some things together.
 It’s likely that it can feel really fulfilling to offer care and labor in these ways—it might even be central to their cultural identities.
 However, we almost always come out wanting when we continue to give without having enough of ourselves left over.

 My clients notice the impact of self-sacrifice when they struggle to meaningfully engage in close intimate relationships, listen to their intuition on the big and small things, heal from oppressive wounds, advocate for themselves, and ultimately create a life where they feel secure in who they are.